culvr/ProwlSimplSharp/README.md

 // Send a message to Prowl
-// You'll get -1 if the key is invalid int http_status = client.Send("Crestron", priority, "Crestron://", "Subject", "Messsage");
+// You'll get -1 if you haven't added any keys int http_status = client.Send("Crestron", priority, "Crestron://", "Subject", "Messsage");

 ```